DimitraMorali/Thesis-Codes/README.md

-R codes used in my thesis with title "Bayesian Non Parametric Inference on Stochastic Dynamical Systems", for the master's degree in Statistics and Data Analysis.
+R codes used in my thesis with title "Bayesian Non Parametric Inference on Stochastic Dynamical Systems" for my master's degree in Statistics and Data Analysis.

 Specifically,